 The J-1 Exchange Visitor visa is meant to facilitate international exchange between the U.S. and other countries.
-The J-1 category of Non-degree Student is used to sponsor individuals who have received an invitation from a JHU faculty member and are admitted to a JHU school as a visiting student.
+The J-1 category of Non-degree Student is used to sponsor individuals who have received an invitation from a JHU faculty member and are admitted to a JHU school as a visiting student per the terms of the JHU Visitor Policy.
 This includes designations of Visiting Undergraduate Student, Visiting Graduate Student, Visiting Graduate Scholar and Exchange Student.
 Acceptable activities in the J-1 Non-degree Student category include coursework, research or a combination of the two undertaken by an individual who is a full-time degree seeking student at an institution of higher education abroad.
 The J-1 Non-degree Student category has a minimum duration of three weeks and a maximum of two years.
 If a specific situation requires a shorter or longer duration of J-1 visiting student sponsorship, please contact the OIS to see if other options exist.

 Admission and Enrollment Requirements

 All J-1 visiting students must secure a letter of agreement from a JHU faculty host and gain admission to a JHU school as a visiting student.
 Please contact Undergraduate or Graduate Admissions for questions about the admissions process for Visiting and Exchange Students on the Homewood campus.

 J-1 visiting students are required to enroll full-time in either coursework or research credits each term.
 The start and end dates of J-1 sponsorship must fall within term dates.